Toloka/docs/en/guide/concepts/quality-control-overview.md

 {% cut "Can I make my training or control tasks totally different from the general tasks?" %}

 Your [training](train.md) and control tasks have the same project specification.
-However, you can create a separate project with the tasks and assign a skill based on user responses.
+However, you can create a separate project with the tasks and assign a skill based on Toloker responses.
 Then you can admit Tolokers to the main project based on their skill.

 {% endcut %}